kfpgk/libcpplog/README.md

     // We can also log using the global `logger` object.
 This is the same as calling `log` logger.log("Using the global logger object");

+    // There is a convenient overload taking a LogRequest::functionName() as second argument.
+    // Suitable e.g. for logging during unit testing logger.log("Running ", LogRequest::functionName());

     // Log via stream insertion operator.
 This is unformatted. logger << "Plain streamed log message" << std::endl;